ARTICLE

 The general public uses MPAs for recreation such as fishing, kayaking, sailing, boat tours, snorkeling, or wildlife viewing.
 There are usually few regulations on recreational activities.

 Commercial fishermen rely on the waters and the marine life in them for their livelihood.
-Most MPAs try to strike a balance between protecting resources and allowing for the sustainable extraction of those resources.
+Most MPAs try to strike a balance between protecting resources and allowing for the sustainable of those resources.
 As a result, there are very few no-take areas that prohibit all extraction.
 Many MPAs, however, do limit commercial fishing by where or when it can be done.
 Different seafood, such as salmon or lobster, have different seasons when it is safe and legal to harvest them.

 Scientists and researchers use marine protected areas to study marine life and habitats.
-MPAs are "living laboratories" for scientists and researchers, where they can monitor and measure the health of species, ecosystems, and human impact.
+MPAs are "living laboratories" for scientists and researchers, where they can and measure the health of species, ecosystems, and human impact.

 As Toropova of the IUCN says, “Everything we depend on in life comes from the ocean.”